AlexxNica/stacki-kubernetes/README.md

 Then enable the pallets
 # stack enable pallet CentOS CentOS-Updates stacki-docker stacki-kubernetes

+You MUST disable the OS pallet:

+# stack disable pallet os

 ```

 A pallet generally has both frontend and backend configuration.
 To get the frontend configuration to happen for a pallet that contains it, run the pallet: